Best Baby Spoon

 If you appreciate this spoon but prefer a longer spoon for spoon-feeding, check out the Olababy Feeding Spoon.

 The Avanchy First Stage Bamboo Feeding Spoons may appeal to an eco-minded family.
-The bamboo material is biodegradable, and the silicone top adds a pop of color, plus it is soft and flexible for a baby's mouth.
+The bamboo material is biodegradable, and the silicone top is soft and flexible, great when wiping your baby's delicate mouth, adds a pop of color.
 The overall product is free of BPA, melamine, phthalate, and lead.

 We think the spoon top is all-around larger (width and length), making it not ideal for spoon feeding a younger baby.
 Also, this spoon is not dishwasher safe and requires handwashing.
-The silicone spoon detaches from the handle for easier washing, but make sure the bamboo handle fully drys; otherwise, it will be prone to mold.
-Nonetheless, if you plan to follow the baby-led weaning route and want to provide an eco-friendly utensil at mealtime you don't mind handwashing, you may find the Avanchy fitting for your needs.
+The silicone spoon detaches from the handle for easier washing, but make sure the bamboo handle fully dries; otherwise, it will be prone to mold.
+Nonetheless, if you want an eco-friendly utensil at mealtime that you don't mind handwashing, you may find the Avanchy suitable for your needs.

 Why You Should Trust Us

-BabyGearLab has hands-on testd many products over the past decade, developing comprehensive testing methods to rate and rank baby gear.
-Leading our review is Molly Bradac, Research Analyst, and professional nanny with over 14 years of experience.
+BabyGearLab has hands-on tested many products over the past decade, developing comprehensive testing methods to rate and rank baby gear.
+Leading our review is Molly Bradac, Senior Review Editor, and professional nanny with over 14 years of experience.
 Leaning on her vast expertise and skills, Molly can provide expert recommendations to help families find the perfect product for their needs.
-Each product in our review was purchased, and hands-on tested to evaluate performance.
+Also contributing to our review are little testers who play an important role by providing feedback from a child's perspective.
+Each product in our review was purchased and experienced hands-on testing to evaluate performance.

 Analysis and Test Results

-Each product experienced side-by-side comparisons, and lots of scooping and washing with the help of some hungry little testers to analyze the pros and cons, and the comfortability for baby and parent.
+With the help of some hungry little testers, each product experienced side-by-side comparisons, lots of scooping, plus washing to analyze the pros and cons, and the comfortability for baby and parent.

 Baby spoons can be silicone, plastic, bamboo, or perhaps a combination of these materials.
 Our take is silicone is best for baby.
 Not only is it soft and flexible for your baby's mouth, which may have tender gums, but it is also durable.
 One drawback is this material can collect lint, but we think this matter is trivial considering its benefits.
 A couple of entirely silicone products include Olababy Training Spoon and BEABA First Stage Baby Spoon Set.
 As for plastic, we are not big fans, one, due to the potential of leaching chemicals, and second, it is not the softest for the baby's mouth.
 Also, it may lack durability, showing wear and tear quicker than silicone.
 However, we recognize that plastic tends to be cheaper, which may appeal to those on a budget, and the Munchkin Lift Infant Spoons is a great example.
 Last, bamboo makes an appearance in the baby spoon world, and this biodegradable material is eco-friendly.
 The Avanchy First Stage Bamboo Feeding Spoons fits this profile as it has a bamboo handle with a silicone spoon top.
 If taken care of properly, it might last for years.